Sheetalrana190/SEP_Group-_Project/README.md

 Writing the actionable tasks associated with all the requirements.

+## Purpose

+This document outlines the user stories and associated sub-issues for the functional and system requirements of a smart parking management system.
+It serves as a comprehensive reference for stakeholders, developers, and project managers to understand the goals of the system from the users’ perspectives and to break down each requirement into actionable development tasks.
+The content ensures alignment between technical implementation and user needs, covering aspects such as real-time parking availability, mobile app functionality, parking space sharing, secure transactions, and system infrastructure.

 ### [Functional Requirements  actionable tasks click me](./FunctionalRequirementActionable_Deliverable_3.md)

 ### [System Requirements  actionable tasks click me](./SystemRequirementActionable_Deliverable_3.md)